la2050/archive/_organizations/downtown-womens-center.md

     - '2015'
     - '2014'
     - '2013'
-title: Downtown Women's Center
-extrapolated_project_ids:
+original_project_ids:
+  - '3102109'
   - '4102056'
-  - '3102109'
-project_titles_from_extrapolated_project_ids:
-  - >-
+  - '5102084'
-    We Are All LA: a socially conscious business network to end womens homelessness through jobs
-  - 'MADE by DWC: Education and Job Readiness for Homeless Women'
 original_project_titles:
   - 'MADE by DWC: Education and Job Readiness for Homeless Women'
   - 'She''s Got Skills: From Homelessness to Jobs '
   - >-
     We Are All LA: a socially conscious business network to end women's homelessness through jobs
-original_project_ids:
+extrapolated_project_ids:
+  - '4102056'
   - '3102109'
-  - '4102056'
+extrapolated_project_titles:
-  - '5102084'
+  - >-
-youtube_video_identifier: 8GZELMERrSk
+    We Are All LA: a socially conscious business network to end womens homelessness through jobs
+  - 'MADE by DWC: Education and Job Readiness for Homeless Women'

 ---